pranavgeek/Cal-Tracker/README.md

 Allow users to edit and delete entries in their meal log for accuracy.

 ### 4.Deleting User Data
-Implement a feature that enables users to delete all their data if they wish
+Implement a feature that enables users to delete all their data if they wish.

 ### 5.Displaying data in useful ways
-Present data in visually informative ways, such as color-coding text or displaying graphs to show trends in calorie intake or weight
+Present data in visually informative ways, such as color-coding text or displaying graphs to show trends in calorie intake or weight.

 ### 6. Notification
 Displaying notification for important event like reminding users to log their meals or celebrating achievements.

+### 7. Meal Time Reminders
+Implement reminders for regular meal times, encouraging users to maintain a consistent eating schedule throughout the day.

-### 7. Dark Mode
+### 8. Dark Mode
 Enable a dark mode option for users who prefer a more comfortable and less straining interface, especially during low-light conditions.

-### 8.